cedadev/cis/doc/collocation.rst

 ``<samplegroup>``
   is of the format ``<filename>[:<options>]`` The available options are described in more detail below.
-They are entered in a comma separated list, such as ``variable=Temperature,colocator=bin,kernel=mean``.
-Not all combinations of colocator and data are available; see :ref:`Available Colocators <available>`.
+They are entered in a comma separated list, such as ``variable=Temperature,collocator=bin,kernel=mean``.
+Not all combinations of collocator and data are available; see :ref:`Available Collocators <available>`.

-    * ``<filename>`` is a single filename with the points to colocate onto.
+    * ``<filename>`` is a single filename with the points to collocate onto.

-    * ``variable`` is an optional argument used to specify which variable's coordinates to use for colocation.
+    * ``variable`` is an optional argument used to specify which variable's coordinates to use for collocation.
       If a variable is specified, a missing value will be set in the output file at every point for which the sample variable has a missing value.
-If a variable is not specified, non-missing values will be set at all sample points unless colocation at a point does not result in a valid value.
+If a variable is not specified, non-missing values will be set at all sample points unless collocation at a point does not result in a valid value.

-    * ``colocator`` is an optional argument that specifies the colocation method.
-Parameters for the colocator, if any, are placed in square brackets after the colocator name, for example, ``colocator=box[fill_value=-999,h_sep=1km]``.
+    * ``collocator`` is an optional argument that specifies the collocation method.
+Parameters for the collocator, if any, are placed in square brackets after the collocator name, for example, ``collocator=box[fill_value=-999,h_sep=1km]``.
-      If not specified, a :ref:`Default Colocator <available>` is identified for your data / sample combination.
+      If not specified, a :ref:`Default Collocator <available>` is identified for your data / sample combination.
-      The colocators available are:
+      The collocators available are:

       * ``bin`` For use only with ungridded data and gridded sample points.
 Data points are placed in bins corresponding to the cell bounds surrounding each grid point.
 The bounds are taken from the gridded data if they are defined,